-A grade 7 in Design and Technology would provide a suitable basis, but it is not essential that you have taken DT before.
-A good grade in related subjects, evidence and high levels of motivation will likely secure you a place on the course.
+A grade 7 in the GCSE examination for Design & Technology would provide a suitable basis but it is not essential you have taken DT before.
+A good grade in related subjects, evidence of your skills and high levels of motivation will likely secure you a place on the course.
 It is essential that you understand and are prepared for the rigorous coursework components of the A level.
-You will also be selfmotivated, independent and capable of self-directed study.
+You will also be self-motivated, independent and capable of self-directed study.
+The final exams include some maths at the standard of higher-level GCSE.
+If you do not study maths, it is suggested that you consider taking a maths elective to support you.